threefoldtech/info_grid/src/faq/faq.md

 ***

+### What is the difference between uptime, status and power state?

+There are three distinctly named endpoints or fields that exist in the back end systems:

+* Uptime
+  * number of seconds the node was up, as of it's last uptime report.
+This is the same on GraphQL and Grid Proxy.
+* Status
+  * this is a field that only exists on the Grid Proxy, which corresponds to whether the node sent an uptime report within the last 40 minutes.
+* Power state
+  * this is a field that only exists on GraphQL, and it's the self reported power state of the node.
+This only goes to "down" if the node shut itself down at request of the Farmerbot.

+***

 ### I do not remember the name (Threefold 3bot ID) associated with my seed phrase on the Threefold Connect app.
 Can I recover my TF Connect app account with only the seed phrase and not the name (3bot ID) associated with it?

 If you forgot the name associated with your seed phrase on the TF Connect app, you can always create a new identity (Threefold 3bot ID) and import your wallet using the old seed phrase.

 Since the Connect App is also used for identity and authentication, you need both the name (3bot ID) and seed phrase to fully recover your account.
 The wallet is only linked to the seed phrase and not the name (3bot ID).

+***

+### My twin is associated with a polkadot.js extension account and I do not have the mnemonics, can I set the Farmerbot anyway?

+This is possible if your exported JSON lists `ed25519` under encoding.
+If it lists `sr25519`, it is not possible.

+For `ed25519`, you will need to extract the hex secret.

+That being said, if you do not have your mnemonics for your polkadot.js extension account, the simplest way forward is to create a new polkadot.js account and generate a new twin.
+Then you will need to create a new farm and migrate the existing nodes to the new twin and farm.
+This is actually very simple: when you boot your new bootstrap image of the new farm, your node will move to the new farm, with its current node ID.

+If you are using the Farmerbot, at this point, you will be able to set it with the mnemonics associated with the new farm.

 ***